 Fire safety guidelines are established for all residence halls.
 Examples include prohibitions on smoking, using candles, and certain electrical appliances.
-You may view complete health, fire, and safety guidelines for residence halls in the Division of Housing and Food Service Residence Hall Manual (PDF).
+You may view complete health, fire, and safety guidelines for residence halls in the University Housing and Dining Residence Hall Manual (PDF).

 Fire Safety Training

 All residents are provided information regarding fire safety guidelines with their Residence Hall Handbook.
 In addition, resident assistants (RAs) receive special training in residence hall fire safety guidelines.